-I grew up watching Oprah daily with my mother, so a lot of my insight on life comes from day time TV.
+I grew up watching Oprah daily with my mother, so a lot of my early insight on life comes from day time TV.
 One of Oprah’s favorite things to have is a vision board.
 If you’ve never heard of how to make a vision board, it’s a collection of images or words or both that helps you visualize your dreams.

 How to Make a Vision Board and Why You Should:

 Sometimes when we set out to achieve new goals, we start out very excited and write them all down.
 However, at some point we lose the paper with the goals written on them and forget about the goals we set out for ourselves.
 So a vision board is supposed to solve this issue.

 How to make a vision board best is through a collection of images, words, or both on a board that you display somewhere you will see it daily.
 I normally hang mine up in my bedroom so that I see it before I go to sleep at night and first thing when I wake up.
 If you’re someone that uses an office daily, or have a specific space dedicated for your private use, this would also be good place to display your board.